Git branching strategy

 develop-xyz

-branch - CI/CD triggers to deploy to pre-prod environments and ultimately production
+- CI/CD triggers to deploy to pre-prod environments and ultimately production

 - On successful deployment to production, the branch is merged into